 For example, this can be used prior to public speaking: repeatedly imagine yourself getting up to the podium and engaging the audience with value-added information.
 Obviously preparation and practice are required, however constant visualization of success can greatly attenuate the fear of not being able to perform in front of a specific group.
 This type of life narration will embed the success into your mind; it removes the crux of anxiety, which is, anticipating pain for events which have not yet occurred.

 It’s also very helpful to actively address what’s causing the anxiety.
 Is it something health related, vanity?
 Struggling with hairloss, aging, weight gain, skin disorders (e.g. rosacea, acne, psoriasis)?
 Poor career choice?
 Abusive relationship?
 Break the pattern of coping and do something about it; there are more resources available at your fingertips than ever before.
 Start working immediately to take back control, self-confidence will naturally return on its own.

-Do what works for other people, start searching the internet for message boards, blogs, or videos and see how they accomplish what you are looking to do.
+Do what works for many people, start searching the internet for message boards, blogs, or videos and see how they accomplish what you are looking to do.
 Role-modeling success is very important.